onlyquake/xonotic-wiki/overkill-tutorial.md

 Nades
 -----

 Nade is the shorthand term for *grenade*.
 It deals quite a lot of damage and also has a large damage radius.
+You get a new nade every few seconds.

-You can release a nade every few seconds by pressing the `drop weapon` bind (per default that's the `g` key).
+You can arm a nade by pressing the `drop weapon` bind (by default the `g` key).
 After that a countdown starts until the nade explodes.
-You have to press the `drop weapon` key again to throw the nade in the direction you're looking at.
+You have to press the `drop weapon` key again to throw the nade.

 To excel at nading here are a few tips: